Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: UVJ selection of high-redshift quiescent galaxies

 However, there are significant differences between the \ac{ssfr}- and UVJ-selected quiescent samples, that reflect in the completeness and purity of the UVJ-selected sample by comparison to the \ac{ssfr}-based quiescence definition.
 The quiescent part of the UVJ diagram shows strong contamination from star-forming galaxies at $V-J\gtrsim 1$ in all simulations.
 In \mthree\ the overall purity with respect to the \cite{Franx_2008} \ac{ssfr} criterion of a UVJ selected quiescent galaxy sample with $\lmass>11$ is only $\approx \SI{41}{percent}$ and the completeness (with respect to the full \ac{ssfr}-selected quiescent sample) is $\approx\SI{67}{percent}$ (see further discussion below).
 As expected due to the intrinsic higher quiescent fraction (see Section~\ref{sec:passivefractions}), the contamination in the TNG simulations is lower with a purity of the overall UVJ-quiescent sample of $\approx\SI{80}{percent}$ in TNG300 and $\SI{70}{percent}$ in TNG100.
 The completeness is $\approx\SI{75}{percent}$ in both TNG boxes.
 We stress again that this only reflects the higher intrinsic quiescent fraction in TNG with respect to \mthree.
-Differences in the purity between the simulations at fixed quiescent fraction are an estimate of the systematic uncertainty originating from different age distributions.
-At a quiescent fraction of $\SI{19}{percent}$ the difference in purity between the sample with the highest (TNG300) and lowest purity (\mthree) is $\approx 10$ percentage points.
+Considering the higher intrinsic quiescent fraction in TNG simulations we find that the actual difference in purity and completeness with respect to \mthree\ is only $\approx10$ percentage points.